m-language/m/docs/tutorial/functions.rst

 Functions
 *********

-Unlike most programming languages, functions are completely fundamental to M.
+Unlike most programming languages, functions are the only fundamental objects in
-Every data type in M is represented as a function, even typically intrinsic ones like structs and integers.
-These representations will be covered in `data types <datatypes.html>`_, but for now it is enough to know that functions are the singular object type in M.
+M. Every data type in M is represented as a function, even typically intrinsic ones like structs and integers.
+These representations will be covered in `data types <datatypes.html>`_, and are optimized to their efficient machine representations where possible.

 Functions in M are pure, meaning that they return the same result for the same input, and only ever take one argument (multi-argument functions are provided as